 Email marketing remains one of the most cost-effective channels for driving revenue, with an impressive return of $36 for every $1 invested.
 But as an email marketer, one question remains omnipresent: are your emails actually reaching the inbox?
 That’s where inbox placement comes into play.

-In this article, we’ll dive into what inbox placement means for Marketing teams, as well as cover the 9 key trends that we’ve seen so far this year, and those to take action on in the coming months:
+In this article, we’ll cover what inbox placement means for Marketing teams, as well as cover the 9 key trends that we’ve seen so far this year, and those to take action on in the coming months:

 Inbox placement goes beyond basic email deliverability.
 While deliverability simply confirms that your email was accepted by the recipient's server, inbox placement determines whether it lands in their primary inbox or gets filtered into the spam or promotions folder.
 This distinction is critical as better inbox placement leads to higher engagement rates, improved scalability of specific campaigns and segmentation strategies, and ultimately, more revenue.